-The MCP specification is now the closest thing the agent ecosystem has to a settled standard.
-The 2025-06-18 revision was the inflection point — it removed JSON-RPC batching, mandated OAuth 2.1 with Resource Indicators (RFC 8707), added Elicitation and Structured Tool Outputs, and pinned the protocol version on every request header.
+The MCP specification is the closest thing the agent ecosystem has to a settled standard.
+The 2025-06-18 revision was the inflection point: it removed JSON-RPC batching, mandated OAuth 2.1 with Resource Indicators (RFC 8707), added Elicitation and Structured Tool Outputs, and pinned the protocol version on every request header.
 The November 2025 revision tightened a few more edges around server-sent events and tool annotations.
 Every major model client now speaks it natively.
 Every serious agent runtime ships MCP support.
+The protocol is, in the engineering sense, done.

-What the spec gives you is the wire format.
-What the spec does not give you is the operational shape — the patterns that break first under load, the auth landmines, the resource leaks that look like memory pressure but are actually session lifecycles.
-This is what six months of running MCP servers and clients in production teaches you, and what we wish we had known before shipping.
+What the spec gives you is the wire.
+What the spec does not give you is the road — the patterns that break first under load, the auth landmines, the resource leaks that present as memory pressure but are actually session lifecycles.
+Six months of running MCP servers and clients in production teaches you the rest, and what we wish we had known before shipping is what follows.

 Key takeaways